Small Bathroom Ideas - 11 Inspiring Designs For A Small Bathroom

 Think about a wetroom in your bathroom which will allow you to fit in a smaller shower without it feeling to cramped.
 We love the design of this bathroom by Bathroom Eleven where the open walk in shower is sectioned off only by a single frameless screen.
 By keeping it open, there is so much space and the wood effect tiles throughout the small bathroom further add to the space.

 The freestanding bathtub set against the wall again means the space has been used to it's full potential without compromising on style and form.
-We also love the additional storage in the recessed shelf next to the bath which is such a wonderful idea...great inspiration for a small bathroom and the colours are perfectly calming and relaxing.
+We also love the additional storage in the recessed shelf next to the bath which is such a wonderful idea...a great small bathroom idea and the colours are perfectly calming and relaxing.

 Bathroom by Bathroom Eleven